ckamps/hubitat-driver-ha7net/README.md

 ### 1. Deploy Drivers to Hubitat

-For now, even if you don't have humidity sensors, deploy all of the following drivers to your Hubitat.

 |Driver File|Description|
 |-----------|-----------|
 |`ha7net-parent.groovy`|Install regardless of the 1-Wire sensors you have in use.
 Auto discovers 1-Wire sensors via HA7Net and creates child devices.|